cdklabs/cdk-cicd-wrapper/docs/content/getting_started/index.md

    --trust ${ACCOUNT_RES} aws://${ACCOUNT_PROD}/${AWS_REGION}
    ```

    **Note**: Update the variables in the command with your actual account IDs and AWS region.
+To activate `PROD`, you must explicitly include it in the `.defineStages([Stage.DEV, Stage.INT, Stage.PROD])` as outlined in step 2 below.
+Always specify all the stages you require; do not add only `Stage.PROD` and assume the other stages will be included automatically.
+For more info on how to add custom stages please refer to [here](../developer_guides/cd.md#how-to-define-custom-stages)

 ## Configure .gitignore